 The "#2 Other" category primarily contains cash, which may be held as ancillary liquidity or for risk balancing purposes. "#2 Other" may also include securities for which relevant data is not available.

 The Sub-Fund does not consider any minimum environmental or social safeguards on these remaining investments.

-directly enable other activities to make a substantial contribution to an environmental objective.
+contribution to an environmental objective.